KarinOldbring/bloomroom/README.md

 * Color Scheme

 Due to the very nature of the products sold on the site there was no need for lots of extra color and distraction.
 To keep the site visually appealing I chose to give the header and footer a light grey-blue background, and the logo and front page welcome text was given a very dark green color.
+Besides these colors I chose to keep the background color white and the text black.

+- Light grey/blue: #e9edf1
+- Dark green: #253224
+- White: #ffffff
+- Black: #000000

 ![Color Scheme](/static/site_images/color.png)